This post may contain affiliate links. Please read our disclosure policy.

 red lobster cheddar biscuits pin image

-Red Lobster cheddar bay biscuits are cheesy, garlicky and delicious.
-They make the perfect side dish to any meal.
+Crumbly, cheesy, garlicky – these homemade Red Lobster cheddar bay biscuits are the perfect side dish and shamefully easy to whip up.

 Prep Time: 10 minutes